snrism/containet/README.rst

 Cotainet Setup
 =======

-After you login to your host machines, change directory to the shared folder. based on the Vagrantfile, I have my scripts in /home/meetup.
+After you login to your host machines, change directory to the shared folder, 'meetup', which should be in /home/vagrant/meetup.
+Also change to root since we'll be doing a number of privileged commands
-        - cd /home/meetup
+        - cd  meetup
+        - sudo bash
     Run the installation script
-        - sudo ./install.sh
+        - ./install.sh
     Install ubuntu image
-        - sudo docker build -t ubuntu config/Dockerfile In Host1, update 'tunrc' to reflect your setting (e.g., update REMOTE_IP: to host2's IP.
+        - docker build -t ubuntu config/
+    In Host1, update 'tunrc' to reflect your setting (e.g., update REMOTE_IP: to host2's IP.
     Incase if you are using our vagrant setup, no changes required)
         - source config/host1_tunrc